Fee and Cost Information

 If you are studying a HNC or HND course on a full-time course, you will be charged a fee of £7,200 per annum.
 If you are studying a full-time undergraduate course, for example BSC (Hons), you will be charged £9,000 per annum.

-Please note that these fees are based on courses starting in September 2020 and may be subject to change for courses starting in September 2021.
+Please note that these fees are based on courses starting in September 2022.
+Fees may be subject to change for courses starting in September 2023.

 Higher Education Part-Time Courses (HNCs, HNDs and undergraduate degrees)